Aiven-Open/klaw/CONTRIBUTING.md

 ## How to merge a pull request

-Pull request are merged by the maintainer that approved after review.
-An pull request author should never merge themself, even if they are maintainer.
+A pull request author should never merge themsel.
+Pull requests are reviewed by one or more maintainer(s).
+Once all comments are addressed, the reviewer(s) approve the pull request, and merge it to the `main` branch.

+The checklist for a pull request to be merged is as follow:
+- reviewed and approved by a maintainer
+- GitHub actions all green
+- pull request branch up to date with `main` branch

 ### Squash and merge